pivotal/docs-tap/getting-started.md

     * This cluster must be able to create LoadBalanced services.

-    * This time after you have added the Tanzu Application Platform package repository, instead of installing all packages, you only need to install the Services Toolkit package.
+    * After adding the Tanzu Application Platform package repository, instead of installing all packages, you only need to install the Services Toolkit package.
     For installation information, see [Add the Tanzu Application Platform Package Repository](install.md#add-package-repositories) and [Install Services Toolkit](install-components.md#install-services-toolkit).